Skip to content

 Our work at Lydford Gorge

-At Lydford Gorge in Devon we're putting a pause on a section of the gorge walking trail, which has become unsafe to open, while we assess the effects of a changing climate on the rare temperate rainforest it contains.
+At Lydford Gorge in Devon we've closed a section of the gorge walking trail, which has become unsafe, while we assess the effects of a changing climate on the rare temperate rainforest it contains.

 Whitelady Waterfall flowing down the cliff viewed through summer leaves at Lydford Gorge, Devon